-The UHT site was part of the huge area that was taken from the Dakota people by the U.S. Government through the 1851 treaties at Traverse des Sioux and Mendota.
+The UHT site was part of the large area that was taken from the Dakota people by the U.S. Government through the 1851 treaties at Traverse des Sioux and Mendota.
 A Native American Context Statement and Reconnaissance Level Survey Supplement report was completed in 2016 for the City.
 This study indicated that a Native American trail along the River went through or past the UHT site; no other known site connections to Native American history were highlighted in the report.

 Uses prior to development of the site as a barge terminal included lumber yards and mills and, later, commercial gardens.
 The portion of the site between Washington Avenue and I-94 had included some homes and small commercial/industrial structures before being acquired and cleared by the Minnesota Department of Transportation for construction of I-94.
 The cleared parcels subsequently were conveyed to the City as excess highway right-of-way and added to the UHT site.